 Veterinary science

-Agrofood, Biomedical/pharma, Environment/sustainability, Personal/public health, Veterinary science
+Agrofood, Environment/sustainability, Food technology, Microbial systems and fermentation, Personal/public health, Plant science, Public health, Veterinary science

 A fresh chapter in Flemish healthtech and life sciences has begun with the launch of Biovia: the health innovation cluster resulting from the merger of flanders.bio and MEDVIA.
 Unveiled at Knowledge for Growth, the flagship annual conference of the Flemish life sciences sector, this new industry-driven organization brings more than 450 members together in one unified ecosystem – cultivating connections and forging a path to a healthier future for people and planet.